cloud66/help-old/_posts/building-your-stack/getting-started-with-manifest-files.md

     </p>
 </div>

-Now that your `manifest.yml` file is in place under your `.cloud66` folder, you can commit this file to your Git and deploy a new stack with it.
+If you want to deploy a `Classic stack`, now that your `manifest.yml` file is in place under your `.cloud66` folder, you can commit this file to your Git and deploy a new stack with it.
+If you want to deploy a `Docker stack`, start a new stack and use `Advanced` tab after analyse stage finished to provide manifest content.

 <div class="notice">
     <h3>Need Help Building your first stack?</h3>